JamesWoolfenden/learn-terraform/docs/aws-subnet.md

 count             = length(data.aws_availability_zones.available.names)
 ```

 This makes as many of the object aws_subnet.public as length(data.aws_availability_zones.available.names) evaluates to.
-That'll depends on how many Availabilty Zones are in your region, but it'll probably be 3.
+That'll depends on how many Availability Zones are in your region, but it'll probably be 3.

 ## Locals